hectoregm/groundwork/README.markdown

 ## Use
-The `BASE_PATH` env variable must be set with the path to the base directory of the rails-template repository
+The `BASE_PATH` env variable must be set with the path to the base directory of the groundwork repository

 `
-$ export BASE_PATH = <path to rails-template/base directory>
+$ export BASE_PATH = <path to groundwork/base directory>
 `

 Then to generate the rails app we use:

 `
-$ rails <name app> -m rails-template/base.rb
+$ rails <name app> -m groundwork/base.rb
 `

 ## Implemented Features